Former CISO at Twitter; Co-founder & CEO at Altitude Networks

 Moreover, Dan wrote The Blue Zones Kitchen: 100 recipes for living to 100.
 The book combines scientific reporting with National Geographic photography and 100 recipes that could aid individuals in living longer.
-His upcoming book, The Blue Zones Challenge, which will come out in December 2021, aims at assisting people in following the journey to a longer, healthier, and happier life.
+His newest book, The Blue Zones Challenge, aims at assisting people in following the journey to a longer, healthier, and happier life.

 As a speaker, Buettner has attended Bill Clinton’s Health Matters Initiative, TEDMED, and Google Zeitgeist.
 Buettner has also been on Oprah, The Today Show, Good Morning America, and NBC Nightly News.
 His Davos speech in January 2018 was regarded as “one of the best of Davos.”

 In addition, Buettner obtained three Guinness World Records in the sport of distance cycling.